retro-vault/xyz/src/yos/docs/03_boot.md

 rst10ret:
         reti
         .db     0,0,0
+        ;; rst 0x18
+        jp      rst18
+rst18ret:
+        reti
+        .db     0,0,0
+        ;; rst 0x20
+        jp      rst20
+rst20ret:
+        reti
+        .db     0,0,0
+        ;; ... the pattern repeats ...
 ~~~

-This two vectors are exactly 8 bytes apart.
-The `jp` command has 3 bytes, the `reti` adds two more, and three padding bytes are added at the end.
+Each two restart handlers are exactly 8 bytes apart.
+Observe the code above.
+The `jp` command has 3 bytes, the `reti` adds 2 more, and 3 padding bytes are added at the end with the `.db` directive.
+All together exactly 8 bytes, followed by the next restart vector.

-As we see each rst vector starts with a jump to a label (called rst8, rst10, etc...)
+Each restart handler starts with a jump to a label (called `rst8`, `rst10`, etc...)
 So where do these labels point to?

-## Why RST calls to RAM?
+## RST jumps to RAM?!

-The answer to previous question is: these labels point to RAM.
+The answer to previous question is: these labels point to *RAM*.
 The reason for this is simple: we want to be able to change them.
-And we can't change the code in ROM.
+And we can't change the code in *ROM*.
 So our code in ROM needs to jump to addresses in RAM which can be changes.

 And here's the code in RAM.